 In 2004, I began a course in small business management, and in 2007, I started teaching multimedia at RMIT TAFE.
 This was a learning experience, and it was great getting to know staff members who were specialists in Graphic Design, Printing, Photography, and more.
 I was in awe of how deep the knowledge was in each of these people.
 I listened intently to their lessons when possible and also sought their guidance.
 During my time there, my interests broadened, and my appreciation for print and paper craft started.

-solo job in freelance web design, website consultancy, User Experience (UX), and User Interface (UI) planning.
+By 2012, my desire to return to the workforce took hold, and I returned to freelance web design, website consultancy, User Experience (UX), and User Interface (UI) planning.
 In 2014, I decided to start a small business called FutureStorm with my amazing wife Andrea, and together, we worked with businesses mostly in Australia and sometimes internationally in creating great desktop and screen-based experiences for our clients.

 In 2018-19, I decided to close my small business and sub-roles in other associated businesses and continued freelancing remotely.
 Running a small business helped me gain a better appreciation of what it takes to keep yourself current and competitive in the art world.
 My deepest respects go to those people striving to create art no matter what the cost.